Regulatory Compliance in SaaS Development: General Rules and Industry-Specific Standards

-We’ve developed software for a game company that allows fast processing of all user requests related to compliance.
+We’ve developed software for a game company that allows fast processing of all compliance-related user requests.
 This greatly simplified the management of highly loaded databases and helped achieve complete compilation.

-There are also many industry-specific compliances that operate on a slightly smaller scale but are no less important.
+Many industry-specific compliances operate on a slightly smaller scale but are no less important.
 Let’s discuss a few of the most common.

 The Health Insurance Portability and Accountability Act, or HIPAA, is based on the US Health Insurance Portability and Accountability Act and legislation related to the security and privacy of personal data in healthcare.
 This federal law protects patients’ data from disclosure without their consent.

 SaaS HIPPA compliance applies to all organizations involved in or related to healthcare.
 The law establishes mandatory requirements for providers of medical services, which they must comply with to guarantee the security of confidential data.
-These are administrative measures, technical means of information protection, and a set of digital requirements.
+These are administrative measures, technical means of information protection, and digital requirements.

 E-Commerce and Fintech: PCI DSS

-Payment Card Industry (PCI) and Data Security Standard (DSS) is a set of protocols and security requirements that apply to payment procedures.
+The Payment Card Industry (PCI) and Data Security Standard (DSS) is a set of protocols and security requirements for payment procedures.
 It was created by Visa, MasterCard, Discover, and American Express to provide a robust process to secure payment card data.
 The standard includes requirements for preventing security breaches, their detection and settlement.

-The set of protocols applies to all organizations, regardless of location, that participate in the payment process and have access to payment card data (receive, store, transfer, etc.).
+The set of protocols applies to all organizations, regardless of location, participating in the payment process and accessing payment card data (receive, store, transfer, etc.).
 They must undergo appropriate authentication, operate within the requirements and create a secure environment for data transfer.

-PCI DSS provides 12 requirements for compliance, including regular security testing and validation, installing and maintaining a firewall, etc. The company gets the opportunity to use payment gateways and integrate payment systems only after meeting all the requirements.
+PCI DSS provides 12 requirements for compliance, including regular security testing and validation, installing and maintaining a firewall, etc. The company can use payment gateways and integrate payment systems only after meeting all the requirements.

 Finance: IFRS and SOX